Current Issue of PAIN

 PAIN Retains High Ranking Among Journals in Several Fields

 The Impact Factor measures, among other things, how often journal articles are cited during a specific period.
-PAIN had 31,705 citations in 2014, far outdistancing its nearest competitor and tops in the anesthesiology field.
+PAIN had 35,333 total citations in 2016, far outdistancing its nearest competitor and tops in the anesthesiology field.

 PAIN also was highly ranked in other journal categories.
 In the field of clinical neurology, PAIN ranked in the top 10 percent of 197 journals, and in the neurosciences category, it finished in the top 14 percent of 261 journals.

 Congratulations to Editor-in-Chief Francis J. Keefe as well as to PAIN’s section and associate editors, and the Editorial Office staff.
 And thanks to our authors and reviewers-and of course, to our readers.
 All have contributed to this outstanding achievement.

 PAIN Offers Authors Metrics to Gauge Interest in Their Articles